What is an Electric Valve?

 Reliability & Safety: ISO 5211 guarantees a secure and robust connection between the actuator and valve, reducing the risk of operational failure or accidents.

-By using the ISO 5211 (F03) platform for valve body design, manufacturers ensure their products are versatile, reliable, and compatible with a variety of actuators, enhancing their usability in diverse applications.
+By using the ISO 5211 (F03) platform for valve body design, manufacturers ensure their products are versatile, reliable, and compatible with various actuators, enhancing their usability in diverse applications.

 In the context of electrically actuated valves, a “4 wire, 3 points control” refers to a specific configuration of wiring and control method.